THE INDEPENDENT MIND

 It would also seem that this is the model used by some governments and organizations, surrounding their people with stimuli that are presented as reality, while at the same time limiting popular access to other sources of information.
 In the beginning the people may resist and protest and view the offered reality with suspicion, but little by little they too may succumb to the normalization effect, to accept as true, right and normal that which was previously perceived as a distortion.

-In contrast the extraverting effects of work with Mind Development techniques, lead to greater field-independence.
-The student is continually encouraged to reality check, against the context of his relationships, his hobbies, the outside world in general, his occupation, and against objective tests of performance such as biofeedback, IQ and personality tests.
+In contrast the effects of work with Mind Development techniques lead to greater field-independence.
+The student is continually encouraged to objectively reality check his internal belief system, against the context of his relationships, his hobbies, the outside world in general, his occupation, and to utilize objective tests of performance such as biofeedback, IQ and personality tests.

 Unless we are dead, we are all individuals to a certain extent, but when we have achieved Individuation we are inner-directed and field-independent, so we would not be compelled to be conformist.
 Solomon Asch stated that most of the participants in his experiment were field-dependent and other-directed.
 They may of course be classed as individuals, but they were a million miles from being Individuated.
 They may have been free to express minor individuality within a bounded reality, but they were unable to express their individuality in an unbounded reality.